 “Weaponize?
 Why?” he asked, his brows furrowing.
 “What reason would you need to weaponize an Emergency System?
 It’s only to be used in the event of -”

-“Hmm… you haven’t heard have you?” she interrupted.
+“Hmm… you haven’t heard the news, have you?” she interrupted.
 Her amused expression sent a chill down the Human’s spine.
 “We’ve determined the location of the terrorists.
 Sector 7 to be precise.”

 The Human jumped out of his chair, shocked.
 “You found them?!” he asked.

 Fiona scoffed.
-“Don’t act so surprised Thorndyke,” she said, giving him a coy look.
-“Of course we were going to find them.
+“Don’t act so surprised, Thorndyke,” she said, giving him a coy look.
+“Of course, we were going to find them.
 It was only a matter of time until the Chaotix finally tracked them down.”
-She narrowed her eyes at him.
+She then looked at him coldly.
 “Although, if you cooperated a little bit earlier by providing the detailed survey of the Slums the President requested weeks ago, we would have stamped them out well before the first explosion and we wouldn’t be dealing with this fallout.
 Instead,” she looked back at Emerl.
 “You were building this bot here.
 One would think that their job is more important than some silly passion project, but then again, I’m not in charge.”
 She looked at him accusingly.
-“You’re not hiding anything are you?”
+“You’re not hiding anything, are you?”

 “Be that as it may, this doesn’t look good on you Thorndyke,” Fiona replied coolly.
 “Kintobor is not amused at these events.
 He’ll be less so once I tell him that you’ve been shirking your duties to work on your little project here.
 But I can help you.”

 Chris paled, the colour rapidly draining from his face.
-‘That’s why she never asked for anything in return for helping me,’ he realized, his teeth gnashing as his anger rose.
-‘She was playing me from the start, waiting for the moment that she could wrap me around her fingers… The rumors about gathering blackmail from other executives were partially true after all, I suppose?’
+The shock quickly turned to anger and he gritted his teeth.
+‘That’s why she never asked for anything in return for helping me,’ he realized angrily.
+‘She was playing me from the start, waiting for the moment that she could wrap me around her fingers… The rumours about gathering blackmail from other executives were partially true after all, I suppose?’